discipl/discipl-law-reg/doc/Expressions.md

 #### LESS_THAN

 The `LESS_THAN` expression takes multiple operands evaluates `true` if the first operand is smaller than the second operand.
-If more than two operands are given is evaluates to `true` if all given operands are in acceding order.
-It accepts either fact references or direct [`LITERAL`](#literal) expressions.
+If more than two operands are given, it evaluates to `true` if all given operands are in acceding order.

 > During evaluation the [less than operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Less_than) is used.
 An expression containing non-numeric values like 'ab' and 'cd' as operands will thus evaluate into `true`.